Topo of Crawford Notch & the Southern Presidentials

 The trail was steep but short to the rounded top of Pierce.
 From here, a view of the Dry River basin revealed one of the most remote & isolated areas of the White Mountains.
 We remained on the summit for a while, amazed at the friendliness of the Canadian Jays, who were fearless of humans in pursuit of a possible meal.

 The view north from Pierce was grand, with successively higher peaks along a ridge leading eventually to Washington.
 Washinghton displayed a frost line at 5800 feet.
-After a rest, which included a memorial ceremony by Matt for a fallen mentor, we decided to hike further to Eisenhower (4960), an additional 1.5 miles.

 The summit of Eisenhower was even more rounded than Pierce.
 A large pile of rocks served as a summit marker & platform for a group shot.
 The views of the larger Presidentials was impressive.
 From here the view of Pierce revealed a low flat knoll.
 The return trip was along the same ridge path.
 We followed a group of lady hikers who were also residing at the Hut.